klixsoft/django-dashub/README.md

 ## Configuration

-To use Practet Dashboard, add it to your Django project's installed apps:
+To use Dashub, add it to your Django project's installed apps:

 ```python
 INSTALLED_APPS = [